Ackee-Blockchain/school-of-solana/1.lesson/README.md

 -----

 ### Need help?
-If you have any questions feel free to reach out to us at [Discord](https://discord.gg/z3JVuZyFnp).
+If you have any questions feel free to reach out to us on [Discord](https://discord.gg/z3JVuZyFnp).